Applications are still open for Arts Camp and Arts Academy. Programs fill quickly—submit your app today!

 Ara Sarkissian began studying violin at the age of four and continues to teach and perform domestically and abroad.

-Sarkissian has distinguished himself as an experienced teacher and mentor for aspiring young artists who seek acceptance to competitive conservatories and universities.
-His students have garnered acceptances into top conservatories and universities such as New England Conservatory, Juilliard, Eastman, Manhattan School of Music, Cleveland Institute of Music, San Francisco Conservatory of Music, Jacobs School of Music at Indiana University, and numerous others.
+Mr. Sarkissian has distinguished himself as an experienced teacher and mentor for aspiring young artists who seek acceptance to competitive conservatories and universities.
+His students have garnered acceptances into top conservatories and universities such as New England Conservatory, The Juilliard School, Eastman School of Music, Manhattan School of Music, Cleveland Institute of Music, San Francisco Conservatory of Music, and numerous others.

 Sarkissian received his Bachelors and Masters of Music degrees in Violin Performance with academic honors from The New England Conservatory of Music in Boston, Massachusetts.
 While there, his principal teachers were Marylou Speaker Churchill and James Oliver Buswell IV.
 Other important mentors throughout his career include Mary LaMonaca, Lynn Chang, Paul Biss, Carol Ou, Phil Setzer, and Soovin Kim.